MaeDae11/Blog-Website/README.md

 Great project to continue working on flexbox layout and expand website development.
 Experimenting with hover aspects was quite entertaining.
 In turn, I can't wait to see everything that JavaScrip can implement.

+Future Changes:
+My goal is to peirodically update this site as my skill expland.
+I feel it would be a great way to look back at code and understand past projects, making sure commit are well articulated and notes left within HTML and CSS files are informative.